chunbochu/COMP670.chunbochu.github.io/projects/virtual-human-project/virtual_human_project.md

 ## Project Requirements
-Your team must build a non-trivial, task-oriented chatbot that aims to help users achieve a particular task.

 Generally, conversational agents can be classified as *chit-chat bots*, which are chatbots destined for the sole purpose of maintaining a conversation, being interesting, creative or fun, and *task-oriented chatbots* which offer customer support or act as personal assistants, helping users to achieve a certain task.
 Ref: [Chatbot Categories and Their Limitations](https://dzone.com/articles/chatbots-categories-and-their-limitations-1#:~:text=The%20first%20classification%20splits%20the,to%20achieve%20a%20certain%20task.)

+Your team will use Rasa Open Source to build a non-trivial, task-oriented chatbot that aims to help users achieve a particular task.
 - Must use [forms](https://learning.rasa.com/conversational-ai-with-rasa/basic-forms/) to collect user's input
 - Must use [slots](https://learning.rasa.com/conversational-ai-with-rasa/slots/)